Lesson 2: What Do Traders Trade in Forex?

 Exotic Currency

-Exotic currencies are from emerging markets that are becoming engaged in the global financial scene.
+Exotic currencies are from emerging markets that are starting to engage with the global financial scene.

 Technically, an emerging market is transitioning into a developed market economy.
 There are numerous factors that point out exotic currencies, but these are the most significant: